 A greater sense of comfort and safety.

-Despite the advantages of online therapy, it has some limitations.
+Despite the advantages of online treatment, it has some limitations.
 In recent years, the information privacy of these sessions has been questioned.
 Make sure to use a site that has encryption.
 It is a must to protect your privacy.
-Clients must ensure a therapist’s licensing.
+Clients must ensure a counselor’s licensing.
 This is to guarantee their qualification for mental health services.

 Critical limitations of online therapy are the following: